Real Madrid goalkeeper Courtois signs new five-year contract at Santiago Bernabeu

 Thibaut Courtois has signed a new five-year contract at Real Madrid until the summer of 2026.

-Courtois joined Madrid from Chelsea in summer 2018 for £31.5 million, having previously spent three years on loan with their city rivals Atletico.
+Courtois joined Madrid from Chelsea in summer 2018 for £35 million ($48m), having previously spent three years on loan with their city rivals Atletico.

 He helped them to win the Liga title in the 2019-20 campaign, so far his only major trophy at Santiago Bernabeu.